 The TV show The Apprentice was one of the biggest hits in TV history.
 Billed as “the reality show where you don’t win a date, you get a career,” it nabbed over 20 million viewers each episode.
 Celebrity seasons made it even more popular.
-The show cemented Donald Trump’s image as an entrepreneur and featured his catchphrase, “You’re fired.”
+The show cemented Donald J. Trump’s image as an entrepreneur and featured his catchphrase, “You’re fired.”

 Competing for a Job

 The premise of the show was that 16 candidates from various backgrounds would compete to complete difficult tasks on short notice.
-During these challenges, Trump or one of his associates would watch the competitors and judge how well they worked singly or on teams.
+During these challenges, Trump or one of his associates would watch the competitors and judge how well they worked individually or on teams.

 The prize for the grand winner was a “dream job” with the Trump Organization and a salary of $250,000.